 All harvest strategies are developed in line with the Commonwealth Fisheries Harvest Strategy Policy and Guidelines.

-To export from an Australian commercial fishery, the fishery must be approved as a wildlife trade operation by the Department of the Environment under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+To export from an Australian commercial fishery, the fishery must be approved as a wildlife trade operation by the Department of Climate Change, Energy, the Environment and Water under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-The Western Tuna and Billfish Fishery has been granted a 5-year List of Exempt Native Specimens exemption, which allows export of fish product from the Western Tuna and Billfish Fishery for a period of 5 years until 2019.
-The Department of Environment has included several recommendations on the exemption and AFMA must adhere to these throughout the length of the exemption.
+The Western Tuna and Billfish Fishery has been granted a five-year List of Exempt Native Specimens exemption, which allows export of fish product from the Western Tuna and Billfish Fishery for a period of three years until 2025.
+The Department of Climate Change, Energy, the Environment and Water has included several recommendations on the exemption and AFMA must adhere to these throughout the length of the exemption.

 Read the details of the Western Tuna and Billfish Fishery wildlife trade approval and conditions.